GERALDKJK

 What I learnt from the project

-Mobile showcase of saved event details, calendar export and reminder notificationfeatures Looking back, one of the biggest things this project taught me was that software engineering is rarely just about writing code.
+Looking back, one of the biggest things this project taught me was that software engineering is rarely just about writing code.
 A lot of the real work happens before and around implementation.

 One lesson that stood out to me was how quickly even a relatively small product can become complex.
 On paper, Eventure sounded fairly straightforward, an event discovery platform.
 But once multiple user groups, external API integrations, documentation requirements, and team coordination entered the picture, the project became far more layered and complex than it first appeared.
 What made the difference was not just whether we could implement features, but whether we could organise the system clearly, separate responsibilities properly, and make decisions that kept development sustainable over time.